AnubisSec/anubissec.github.io/_posts/2019-04-12-What-I-Learned-This-Week.md

 Hello!
 This will be the first post of this series that I am doing in which I track the little things that I learn throughout the week.

 This one will be somewhat short since I hatched this idea midway through the week, but I think it's a good start!
-So let's jump into some topics!
+So let's jump into this topic!